Kodak Baby Brownie

 - aluminium winder and pop-up finder

-Kodak UK Limited manufactured this camera for export only after World War II.
-A brief time button was added above the lens from 1951 until it was discontinued in 1952.
+Kodak UK Limited manufactured this camera from 1948 to 1952 but for export only after World War II.
+A brief time button was added above the lens to the UK version from 1951 until it was discontinued in 1952.

 How to Use